 DHA, or Docosahexaenoic acid, is an Omega-3 fat found throughout the body and the most abundant Omega-3 fat in our brains.
 While some health trends advocate for cutting fat, Omega-3 fats are good fats, and DHA is a key building block for infant brain development.
 You can support your child’s brain development by including DHA in her diet.
 Learn more about the relationship between DHA and brain development, and how DHA helps support brain development in infants and eyesight development.

-DHA and Brain Development
+Benefits of DHA for Normal Brain Development

-You can support your child’s brain development by eating fatty fish that are high in DHA such as salmon, mackerel, sardines and herring – or by taking DHA supplements.
-“If a woman is not breastfeeding her baby exclusively, she should choose an infant formula that contains DHA.” - Dr. Peter Nieman, Alberta pediatrician.
+You can support your child’s brain development by eating fatty fish that are high in DHA such as salmon, mackerel, sardines, and herring – or by taking DHA supplements.
+“If a woman is not breastfeeding her baby exclusively, she should choose an infant formula that contains DHA,” says Dr. Peter Nieman, an Alberta pediatrician.

 A DHA-rich diet after pregnancy increases the amount of DHA available from breastfeeding.
-Breast milk naturally contains DHA, but the amount depends on your diet, and eating more fatty fish with DHA, or taking DHA supplements, will increase the amount available in your breast milk to support your infant’s brain development.
+Breast milk naturally contains DHA, but the amount depends on your diet, and eating more fatty fish with DHA, or taking DHA supplements, can help them increase the amount available in your breast milk to support your infant’s brain development.